Vineyard George III

 Eventually the property was owned by the Archdioceses of San Francisco, which sold it in the early 1900s to French immigrant George de Latour, founder of Beaulieu Vineyard.
 He called the Cabernet Sauvignon vineyard he planted there BV No.3.
 Andy Beckstoffer purchased the property in 1988 and changed its name to Vineyard George III and replanted it with clones and rootstock carefully matched to its growing conditions.

 The Rutherford appellation soil has excellent drainage and protection from the drying wind.
 The vines have deep, well-established roots.
 "They're mature vines that produce consistently great flavors -- no awkward adolescent phases where they vary from vintage to vintage," explains Winemaker Tom Rinaldi.
-Soil and climate are the reasons for Rutherford's preeminence: the area's loamy soils were formed by alluvial fans that have spilled out from the valley's surrounding mountains.
+Napa Valley's soil and climate are the reasons for Rutherford's preeminence: the area's loamy soils were formed by alluvial fans that have spilled out from the valley's surrounding mountains.
 The predictable heat and generally cloudless skies during the day matched with cooling fog in the late evening and early morning create an elegant richness, depth and density in the grapes.
-Our Rutherford Cabernet and our Estate Cabernet are crafted from this appellation.
+Our Cabernet Rutherford and our Estate Cabernet are crafted from this appellation.

 The Estate Vineyard

-Provenance Vineyards Sauvignon Blanc is produced primarily with estate-grown fruit from the vineyard surrounding the winery.
+Provenance Vineyards Sauvignon Blanc is produced primarily with estate-grown fruit from the Napa Valley vineyard surrounding the winery.
 Established in 2003, these 12 acres of Sauvignon Blanc and Semillon are planted in tightly spaced rows to limit vigor and concentrate fruit character.
 The vineyard is divided into eight blocks based on variations in rootstock and orientation; each block is picked and fermented separately to increase complexity.

 Beckstoffer To Kalon Vineyard